tomgeorge/tomgeorge.github.io/_posts/2015-02-02-setting-up-ssh.md

 title: Setting up SSH on Debian in VirtualBox
 ---

-The title says "Setting up SSH on Debian in VirtualBox" but the basic idea is the same everywhere.
+The title says, "Setting up SSH on Debian in VirtualBox", but the basic idea is the same everywhere.
 I want to walk you through how I set up ssh public-key authentication on my VirtualBox dev server.
 I also set up port forwarding, allowing me to access the server through the public internet, which I may cover in a later post.

 You will need `openssh-server` on the remote machine.